semmelsamu/semmelsamu/README.md

 ## How to reach me

-You can write an E-Mail to [samuel@kroiss.io](mailto:samuel@kroiss.io).
+You can write an E-Mail to [mail@samuelkroiss.de](mailto:mail@samuelkroiss.de).
 I will try to answer ASAP.
 Please understand that I might don't have much time at the moment, as my studies are my priority.